 Students can also use other course credits towards graduation, for example:

 - Adult Education courses (offered at many colleges and universities)

 - Ministry-Authorized courses taken a long time ago

 The institution issuing the diploma will require all transfer credit information and relevant transcripts in order to verify courses taken and grades received.

 Transcripts: Getting a transcript to prove credits will depend on where courses were taken.

 |At a B.C. high school||At a post-secondary institution|

-You may also get credit for current or past work skills or post-secondary training courses by undertaking a Prior Learning Assessment.
-Public post-secondary institutions and continuing education centres can help with this step by meeting with you and reviewing your past work history to determine if it qualifies for course credit.
-This will ensure you start at a course level that is comfortable for you and/or help you gain the skills needed to successfully complete graduation requirements.
+Adult students may also get credit for current or past work skills or post-secondary training courses by undertaking a Prior Learning Assessment (PLA).
+Public post-secondary institutions and continuing education centres can help with this step by reviewing past work history to determine if it qualifies for course credit.
+This will ensure adult students start at a course level that is comfortable for them and/or help them gain the skills needed to successfully complete graduation requirements.